Frequently Asked Questions (FAQs)

 Please note: available funding is not guaranteed as it depends on our overall availability of funds and is on a first-come, first-serve basis.

 You can apply but we cannot pay you back as we can only pay the organization that provides the activity.
-However, most organizations can refund you your payment once they have received confirmation that we will be funding the activity so you could ask them if they will do that in your case.
+However, most organizations can refund you once they have received confirmation that we will be funding the activity, so you could ask them if they will do that in your case.

-As soon as you know your child isn't going to participate in the activity we've given funding for, or you have changed the amount of time your child is registered in the camp (for example: you got funding for 3 weeks of camp, but ended up only registering for 2 weeks), please contact us at 519-826-9551 ext.
+As soon as you know your child isn't going to participate in the activity we've given funding for please contact us at 519-826-9551 ext.
 23 or email email@example.com to let us know.
-It’s important to let us know asap as we may be able to cancel or change the funding for that particular activity depending on the cancellation and the organization's refund policy.
+It’s important to let us know right away as we may be able to cancel or change the funding for that particular activity depending on the cancellation and the organization's refund policy.

 No. Funds are not transferred from year to year or from child to child in a family.
 Even though each child has a potential maximum funding of $400, it doesn’t mean that you will always get $400 for each child.
 It depends on our overall available funding, and we do fund on a first-come, first-serve basis.